NEWS

 Editor's note: This article was originally published on October 2, 2022.
 It has since been updated.

 Abby Norman, a former teacher from Atlanta, Georgia, spent nine years "loving the students and the learning and despising the testing and the paper-pushing of the classroom."
 She then called it quits.
-In a tweet, Norman explained why she chose to give up the profession and is now working as a bartender.
+In a tweet, Norman explained why she chose to quit the profession and now works as a bartender.
 "I quit my teaching job and now make more bartending for 15 fewer hours [every] week.
 Also, I get blamed for way less and get told thank you way more.
 No lesson plans or grading papers," she wrote.
 "Remember this when people ask about the teacher shortage."

 According to the National Center for Education Statistics, enrollment in teacher prep programs has declined by more than a third over the last decade.
 Driving this downward trend are concerns about the cost of college and fears of ballooning student debt without the promise of decent pay at the end of it.
 "It's hard to say it will be very appealing for young [students] to go into a profession that just at the beginning underpays you by about 20 percent relative to other professions," Emma García, an education economist at the Economic Policy Institute, told EdSurge.
 "That is a pretty significant cut in your paycheck, and that is a penalty that has been growing for the last couple of decades."